shsagir/play-area-sync/docs/limits.md

 All other write operations, such as `DELETE` or `DROP`, which are needed for possible cleanup operations, are still allowed.
 The implementation of those suspensions is time delayed and can take effect a few minutes after the limit has been exceeded.

+The MySQL storage limit is critical.
+When exceeding this, multiple things can happen: maybe nothing happens, or some parts of the site throwing errors or even "white screens".
+The kind of error depends where write capabilities are used, a news site which can only be written by an editor might deliver just fine - whereas a community site, which stores user comments stops working in large parts.

 **Solution**: To re-enable write capabilities you either can upgrade to a bigger scaling or reduce data size by deleting rows or dropping tables.
 Mind that the time delay goes both ways: When you clean up the DB and remove data size, it can take a couple of minutes for the privileges to become available again.